 Floral waters are easier to use and last longer than trying to find the right varietal of fresh flowers for cooking.
 I always have two on hand because they’re the most versatile: orange blossom water (an ingredient on the “French Pantry Checklist“) and rose water (from Thiercelin).
-They’re kept refrigerated and used for sweet and savory dishes.

 In addition to the fruit salad recipe above, try a dash of rose water with any red berries (raspberries, strawberries, etc.) or in your Earl Grey or herbal teas.

-And now you: Do you use flowers or floral waters in cooking?
+And now how about you?
+Do you use flowers or floral waters in cooking?
 Leave a comment below and let me know!